Abhaydeep1410/AI_Netflix/README.md

 ## 🎭 AI-Powered Movie Suggestions

 🚀 To get personalized AI movie recommendations, enter your **OpenAI API key** in the designated section.
-The AI will analyze your preferences and suggest movies tailored to your taste!
+The AI will analyze your preferences and suggest movies tailored to your taste on any genere!

 ---